lexicHQ/docs/getting-started.md

 If you have completed the step then you are have successfully created and published your first Facebook bot.

-Next,  check out [Building a Bot](building-a-bot.html) section for a deep dive on blocks and various chatbot concepts.
+Next,  check out [Basic Concepts](basic-concepts.html) section for a deep dive on blocks and various chatbot concepts.